 - Not walking and texting or listening to music while walking

 When pedestrians stay alert, they are more likely not to be involved and injured in a Georgia pedestrian accident.
-If you have been injured by a negligent driver, call an experienced Atlanta injury lawyer at the Law Offices of Shane Smith at 770-HURT-999.
+If you have been injured by a negligent driver, call an experienced Atlanta injury lawyer at Shane Smith Law at 770-HURT-999.
 Learn more about your rights in a complimentary case consultation today.